 Trinity Bellwoods Park

-This area south of Greektown has also become fashionable with Toronto lesbians, hence the neighborhood's rather obvious nickname, "Lesbianville."
+This area south of Greektown is particularly popular with gay women and has earned the affectionate nickname of "Lesbianville."
 On the north-south streets that intersect with Queen Street, especially as you go north, you'll find a number of attractively refurbished, mostly smaller to mid-size homes - the neighborhood was largely a working-class area, but with its increased resonance with lesbians and gay men, young couples, students, and the like, Leslieville has taken on a more eclectic and diverse demeanor.

 You'll find quite a few cool eateries along Queen Street East in Leslieville, with highlights including Sushi Marche, Chino Locos, the amusingly named Gio Rana's Really Really Nice Restaurant, the cool brunch and breakfast favorite Lady Marmalade, and Swirl wine bar.
 There aren't really any specifically gay bars in the neighborhood, but low-key nightspots like The Curzon, the homey Roy Public House, and the swanky What Are You Looking At Bar draw plenty of folks from the LGBTQ+ community.